Oral Roberts University Ranks 4th in the Nation in Student Engagement [UPDATED]

-[UPDATE: Following the official release of the Wall Street Journal/Times Higher Education Rankings, ORU's placement was adjusted.
+[UPDATE: Following the official release of the Wall Street Journal/Times Higher Education Rankings, ORU's placement at 6th was adjusted.
 The University is now tied for 4th place with six other universities and colleges.]

 FOR IMMEDIATE RELEASE: